Overview

 Year: 2

-This module aims to facilitate the students' critical engagement with the research process by supporting them in reviewing the current theoretical literature and research methods for a topic of their choice in language and/or linguistics.
-This module supports the students' development as researchers by engaging students in methodological debates and by making explicit those approaches to data that are predominantly implicit.
+This module aims to facilitate the students' critical engagement with the research process by supporting them in reviewing the current theoretical literature and research methods.
+This module supports the students' development as researchers by engaging students in methodological debates in linguistics.

 Counselling Theory